International Automotive Design

-IAD designed and developed many cutting edge and memorable concept cars developed as showcases demonstrating the company's creative and engineering expertise including the IAD Alien, IAD Hunter, IAD Interstate, IAD Arrival, IAD Royale, IAD Mini MPV, IAD Venus and finally the IAD Magia.
-IAD amassed a talented group of designers, engineers and prototype builders who have subsequently gone on to senior positions within the automotive industry.
+IAD designed and developed many concept cars as showcases including the IAD Alien, IAD Hunter, IAD Interstate, IAD Arrival, IAD Royale, IAD Mini MPV, IAD Venus and the IAD Magia.

 They specialized in car prototyping and engineering design.
 Mayflower Corp. purchased IAD after it went into receivership in the early 1990s with the Engineering, Design groups and facilities were sold to Daewoo Motors 1993.

-The Mazda MX5 (Miata) was one of the many projects IAD was involved in, developing not only Exterior and Interior style for the vehicle in the UK/ US (California) but also building prototypes locally prior to volume production in 1989.
-Mazda came to IAD to replicate the "true" British sports car invoking the MG's success of handling, and even directed the Chassis team to copy the exhaust note of early MGBs.
+The Mazda MX5 (Miata) was one of the projects IAD was involved in, developing exterior and interior style for the vehicle in the UK/ US (California), as well as building prototypes locally prior to volume production in 1989.
+Mazda came to IAD to replicate the "true" British sports car invoking the MG's success of handling, and even directed the chassis team to copy the exhaust note of early MGBs.